Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 In Spain, Jews and Muslims associated however freely with Christians, continuing the centuries- old habit of interfaith sociability under Muslim rule before the Christian reconquests.

-The different influences that have been involved in the gradual exclusion of the Jews from the Christian social sequence might have contributed to their total extraction for the conditional religious toleration that has been stipulated by Augustine in his doctrine of witness.
-Nonetheless Christianity could not remain passive until the redemption.
-It found itself obligated to combat as well as to resist Judaism, which persistently continued to maintain its own exclusive claim to divine election.
+The different influences that have been involved in the gradual exclusion of the Jews from the Christian human sequence might have contributed to their total extraction for the limited religious toleration that has been stipulated by Augustine in his doctrine of the witness.
+Nonetheless, Christianity could not remain passive until the redemption.
+It found itself obligated to combat as well as to resist Judaism, which persistently continued to maintain its exclusive claim to divine election.

-Interreligious polemics represented one of the chief approaches of discourse that continued during the sequence of the middle Ages the religious conflict that marked the first encounter between Judaism and each of its rival plaintiffs to religious truth.
+Interreligious Polemics represented one of the main approaches to discourse that continued during the sequence of the Middle Ages the religious conflict that marked the first encounter between Judaism and each of its rival plaintiffs to religious truth.

-For both Christianity and Islam, polemics was considered a medium for expressing their inherent intolerance of Judaism; for Judaism, polemics afforded a way of proclaiming a tireless conviction that the Jews retained God’s undivided love as well as the original religious reality.
+For both Christianity and Islam, polemics was considered a medium for expressing their inherent intolerance of Judaism; for Judaism, polemics afforded a way of proclaiming a tireless conviction that the Jews retained God’s whole love as well as the fundamental religious reality.

 There was a significant difference, however, between judaeo–Christian and judaeo–Islamic debates.
-In Christianity, anti Jewish polemic was an essential component of religious self–definition.
-For Islam, anti-Jewish argument was incidental, not essential; hence; both in tone and in frequency, it was more pleasant than its correspondence in Christianity.
+In Christianity, anti-Jewish polemic was an essential component of spiritual self–definition.
+For Islam, the anti-Jewish argument was incidental, not essential; hence; both in tone and in frequency, it was more pleasant than its correspondence in Christianity.

 Judaism responded with corresponding moderation, if not apathy.
-This important contrast reflected and helped determine the characteristically lower level of persecution that distinguished Islam for Christendom in relations with Jews.
+This marked contrast reflected and helped determine the characteristically lower level of persecution that distinguished Islam for Christendom in relations with Jews.

-Others were persecuted for allegedly poisoning wells or stealing and torturing.
+Others were persecuted for allegedly poisoning wells or stealing and abusing.

 In all incidents that mentioned persecutions against the Jews, it is clear that they were always treated as dhimmis and not as Jews.
 And according to Lewis who summarizes: “ the commonest reason by far for such outbreaks in premodern times was that the dhimmis were not keeping their place, that they were acting arrogantly, that they were getting above themselves.”

-Whether their expulsion is measured in terms of expulsion, murder, assault on property, or forced conversion, the Jews of Islam did not experience physical violence on a scale remotely approaching Jewish suffering in Western Christendom.
+Whether their expulsion is measured regarding deportation, murder, assault on property, or forced conversion, the Jews of Islam did not experience physical violence on a scale remotely approaching Jewish suffering in Western Christendom.

 Even when dhimmis as a group experienced growing oppression and persecution in the post-classical period, the stern circumstances found in Europe could not match.